fjcollyer/3D-Driving-AI-PPO/README.md

 ```bash
 python3 app.py
 ```
-You will then be prompted:
+You will then be prompted:<br>
-"Would you like to create a production build of the UI app? (y/n)" Enter "y".
+"Would you like to create a production build of the UI app? (y/n)".<br>
+Enter "y".

 ### Thats it